 The first reason is it comes in many forms.
 This isn’t more important than anything else, but it is incredibly important for anyone who’s not sure how their cat will take to consuming CBD oil.

 HolistaPet offers tincture, treats, and capsules to give you the most variety possible when administering CBD to your pet.
 I love that they offer smaller packages as well as bulk buying choices.
 I would start with a smaller package, however, until you know for sure which way your cat prefers receiving her CBD dose.

-HolistaPet is full spectrum CBD, which is important for gaining all the benefits from the cannabis plant that the isolate cannot offer.
-Also, there is 0% HTC in HolistaPet’s products, which is absolutely critical for Kitty’s health.
+HolistaPet is full-spectrum CBD, which is important for gaining all the benefits from the cannabis plant that the isolate cannot offer.
+Also, there is 0% HTC in HolistaPet’s products, which is critical for Kitty’s health.
 She doesn’t need a high, she just needs some pain relief.

 The ingredients are 100% natural, all organic, non-GMO.
 The products are gluten-free, dairy-free, made in the U.S.A., and have zero preservatives and additives.
 They’re third-party tested for potency, and even offer free shipping on all their orders.